Updated: Feb 19, 2020

 Author: Tony Waldegrave

-Are you concerned that your website traffic has fallen.
+Are you concerned that your website traffic has suddenly fallen?
 Have you confirmed this by reviewing your Google Analytics performance metrics and are you able to see which traffic sources have fallen?
 If all your traffic sources have suddenly fallen then its probably a tracking issue.

-If your website traffic from Google has suddenly fallen, then it’s quite likely to be related to one of the following causes:
+If your organic traffic from Google has suddenly fallen, then it’s quite likely to be related to one of the following causes:

 Many websites loose a lot of their organic traffic when the design is upgraded and or migrated to a new platform.